What can you do in Seattle on a Friday or Saturday night that doesn’t involve drinking? Plenty.

 Many restaurants stay open late into the evening, but a few special restaurants keep the lights on until the wee hours.
 Seattle has a few restaurants that stay open 24-hours a day.
 Sure, these places are often frequented by people who have been out drinking and need to sober up, but they also make innovative places to dine upon appetizers into the night for non-drinkers.

-Go out for Tea
+Go Out for Tea

 If there’s a mellow antithesis to a wild night of drinking, it’s relaxing in a tea room.
-With it’s cold, wet weather and large Asian population, Seattle has a great tea culture.
+With it’s cold, wet weather and a large Asian population, Seattle has a great tea culture.
 Most of the best tea shops, including Wallingford’s Kuan-Yin and Capitol Hill’s Remedy, are open until at least 10 p.m.
 And unlike coffee, teas offer a wide spectrum of caffeine options, so you can manage how wired you’d like to be when it’s time to head home.

 Unlike the broad range tea offers, coffee gives either a lot of caffeine or none, so tread carefully if your tolerance is low.
 But Seattle’s late-night coffee culture is just about as essential to its personality as anything.
 In Seattle’s numerous late-night coffee shops, you’ll find visionaries discussing the next great tech start-up, the next great indie-rock album, or maybe just the next great coffee shop.
 There are many options for late-night caffeine in Seattle, but Cafe Pettirosso is open until 2 a.m. many nights of the week, and Espresso Vivace is open until 11 p.m. all week long.